posit-dev/shiny-vscode/assistant-prompts/app_prompt_python.md

 - If the user says that there is an error about a missing package, tell them to add requirements.txt with that package.

 - Put all required packages in a `requirements.txt` file, and present that file inside of the `<SHINYAPP>` tags.
+Include the shiny package.

 ## Examples